ghorbani-mohammad/IELTS-Speaking-Preparation/014-weather.md

 ---
 #### 3. Why is this season your favorite?
 I love spring because the weather is finally starting to get nicer.
 The flowers start blooming, the sun comes out more often, and it's not as cold outside.
 It's a great time to go on walks and enjoy nature.

+---
+#### 4. How often do you check the weather?
+Why?
+I check the weather every day, sometimes multiple times a day.
+I'm a very weather-sensitive person and need to be prepared for all kinds of possible conditions.
+I know that some people find it obsessive, but it's just part of being conscientious and taking care of myself.
+I'd rather be safe than sorry!